theel0ja/simplifieed-html/README.md

 # simplifieed-html
 Basic (nearly done) responsive HTML5 template.
-See [simplifieed-wp](https://github.com/theel0ja/simplifieed-wp) for WordPress.

 # Where to download it?
 Or where's the demo?
 And what about license?
 - [Download](https://github.com/theel0ja/simplifieed-html/archive/gh-pages.zip)